betterme-dev/SlackReleaseReminders/README.md

 The idea that tool will be triggered by Jenkins through the CRON job.

-There are bunch of the environment variables that can be used for specific configuration.
+There are a bunch of the environment variables that can be used for specific configuration.

 #### Slack configuration: